Find Out How Dried Fruit Is Healthy

 After menopause, women begin to lose bone mass, with all the risks that that entails.
 Dried fruit can provide energy and strengthen the bones

 How could you resist it?
-Dried fruit is a great choice for breakfast, helping to prevent constipation and strengthen the bones thanks to its high content of calcium and zinc.
+Dried fruit is a healthy choice for breakfast, helping to prevent constipation and strengthen the bones thanks to its high content of calcium and zinc.
 Dried fruit is a great ally for your health, as long as you consume it in moderation.

-In today’s article we’ll give you all the information you need so you can benefit the most from choosing dried fruit.
+In today’s article, we’ll give you all the information you need so you can benefit the most from choosing dried fruit.

 To better understand the benefits of dried fruit, pay attention to the following information: